Below are the most common questions about our Summer Fellowship Program. Please refer to our Glossary as needed.

 1. When is the application deadline?

-Applications are accepted until all positions are filled, however, the Matching Process begins in March, so it is highly recommmended that you apply before March.
-Since the matching process is competative, teachers who apply early have access to more opportunities and are more likely to be hired for a Summer Fellowship.
+Applications are accepted until all positions are filled, however, the Matching Process begins in March, so it is highly recommended that you apply before March.
+Since the matching process is competitive, teachers who apply early have access to more opportunities and are more likely to be hired for a Summer Fellowship.

 2. Why is there an Ignited application?
-(As opposed to just sending teacher resumes to Mentors)
+(As opposed to just sending teacher resumes to Project Mentors)

-3. How do I make my application compeling and increase my chances for a Summer Fellowship?
+3. How do I make my application compelling and increase my chances for a Summer Fellowship?